 Where does this generation want to live?

 It’s no question that people love camping and taking up these recreational homes.
-In fact, about 47% of adult campers said in a recent survey that they enjoy this type of outdoor recreation due to the joy of camping itself.
+In fact, about 47% of adult campers said in a recent survey that they enjoy this type of outdoor recreation due to the joy of camping itself, and the fcat of being able to take a survival knife when camping, many people also like to read a Survival Cooking list of best coolers before they head out to their camping adventure.
 Buy regardless of this joy, it isn’t exactly the popular narrative for Millennials to shack up amongst nature over a bustling city.

 So, what is motivating these families to head to the forest?